iExecBlockchainComputing/documentation-tools/overview/helloWorld/2-keyConcepts.md

 other.

-**Imagine** you're a research scientist with a valuable dataset on climate change that you want to monetize or apply algorithms to while ensuring it remains secure.
-You need a **technology** (iExec Stack 😉) and a **tool** to protect and manage access to your data.
-By using an iExec-powered application, you can securely upload your dataset and set terms for access.
-Other researchers or organizations can subscribe to or rent your data for their studies.
-The application processes data requests within a secure environment, ensuring your raw data remains protected.
-This way, you can monetize your data by allowing controlled, secure access, ensuring its integrity and privacy.
+**Imagine** you're a research scientist with a valuable dataset on climate change that you want to apply algorithms to or even monetize while ensuring it remains secure and confidential..
+You need a **technology** for the confidential computation and a **tool** to protect and manage access to your data.

+It's where iExec comes in!
+We provide a **protocol** and **developer tools** that allow you to compute, protect, manage, and monetize your data in a secure and decentralized environment.

 Let’s decompose and deep dive in each puzzle piece